tuneinsight/geco-i2b2-data-source/API.md

     - `any`: no constrain (default)
     - `samevisit`: constrain to the same visit
     - `sameinstancenum`: constrain to the same instance number
+  - `sequentialPanels`: sequential panels of the explore query (linked together by a temporal operator, and with the `selectionPanels` by an AND)
+  - `sequentialOperators`: operators determining the temporal relations between the `sequentialPanels`.
+The element at position `i` determines the relation between the panels at positions `i` and `i + 1`.
+    The observations identified by the first panel occur before the observations identified by the second panel if
+    the `whichDateFirst` of the `whichObservationFirst` observation in the first panel
+    occurs `when` [by `spans[0]` [and `spans[1]`]] than
+    the `whichDateSecond` of the `whichObservationSecond` observation in the second panel
+    - `whichDateFirst`: the date to be considered to determine the time of the first panel
+      - `STARTDATE`: the start date of the observation
+      - `ENDDATE`: the end date of the observation
+    - `whichObservationFirst`: the observation to be considered to determine the time of the first panel
+      - `FIRST`: the first observation
+      - `LAST`: the last observation
+      - `ANY`: any observation
+    - `when`: the relation between the time of the first panel and the time of the second panel
+      - `LESS`: before
+      - `LESSEQUAL`: before or at the same time
+      - `EQUAL`: at the same time
+    - `whichDateSecond`: the date to be considered to determine the time of the second panel
+      - `STARTDATE`: the start date of the observation
+      - `ENDDATE`: the end date of the observation
+    - `whichObservationSecond`: the observation to be considered to determine the time of the second panel
+      - `FIRST`: the first observation
+      - `LAST`: the last observation
+      - `ANY`: any observation
+    - `spans`: optionally add a time constraint to `when`, e.g. it specifies the difference between the time of the first panel and the time of the second panel (e.g. by 1 and 3 months).
+    It contains max 2 elements, the first one being the left endpoint of the time constraint, the second the right one.
+      - `value`: numeric value of one of the endpoint of the time constraint
+      - `units`: the units of the time constraint
+        -  `HOUR`
+        -  `DAY`
+        -  `MONTH`
+        -  `YEAR`
+      - `operator`:
+        -  `LESS`
+        -  `LESSEQUAL`
+        -  `EQUAL`
+        -  `GREATEREQUAL`
+        -  `GREATER`

 ## Output Data Objects Shared IDs
 - `count`: integer containing the count of patients